mk6i/aim-for-macos/README.md

 Some new services have taken the place of AOL's AIM network after it shut down in 2017.

-- [Retro AIM Server](https://github.com/mk6i/retro-aim-server) - Run your own server for AIM 5.0-5.9!
+- [Open OSCAR Server](https://github.com/mk6i/open-oscar-server) - Run your own AIM server!
 - [AIM Oscar Server](https://github.com/ox/aim-oscar-server) - Run your own server for AIM 3.0 and older!
 - [AIM Phoenix](https://iwarg.ddns.net/) - AIM service with a small, active community.
 - [Running Man Instant Messenger Network](https://runningman.network/) - AIM service for AIM 3.0 and older (not currently supported by this project's AIM client version).
-- [NINA](https://nina.chat/) - Classic Client Revival service that has support for AIM, including this version.